Leszek Kołakowski: Thought

+Activism and exile

+In 1965, Kołakowski, together with Maria Ossowska and Tadeusz Kotarbiński drew up a report on the meaning of the concept of the message, which was used by the defence in the trial of Jacek Kuroń and Karol Modzelewski who were charged by the communist authorities with "propagating false information", in their Open Letter to the Party.

-In 1968, Kołakowski became a visiting professor in the Department of Philosophy at McGill University in Montreal and in 1969 he moved to the University of California, Berkeley.
+In 1968, Kołakowski was forced into exile.
+He became a visiting professor in the Department of Philosophy at McGill University in Montreal and in 1969 he moved to the University of California, Berkeley, where his experience of the student protests prompted him to abandon the New Left.
 In 1970, he became a senior research fellow at All Souls College, Oxford.
-He remained mostly at Oxford, but he spent part of 1974 at Yale University, and from 1981 to 1994, he was a part-time professor at the Committee on Social Thought and in the Department of Philosophy at the University of Chicago.
+Thereafter he remained mostly in Oxford, but spent part of 1974 at Yale University, and from 1981 to 1994, was a part-time professor at the Committee on Social Thought and in the Department of Philosophy at the University of Chicago.

-Although the Polish Communist authorities officially banned his works in Poland, underground copies of them influenced the opinions of the Polish intellectual opposition.
-His 1971 essay Theses on Hope and Hopelessness (full title: In Stalin's Countries: Theses on Hope and Despair), which suggested that self-organized social groups could gradually expand the spheres of civil society in a totalitarian state, helped to inspire the dissident movements of the 1970s that led to Solidarity and eventually to the collapse of Communist rule in Eastern Europe in 1989.
+Although the Polish Communist authorities had officially banned his works in Poland, they became part of the Polish Samizdat and influenced the Polish intellectual opposition.
+His 1971 essay, Theses on Hope and Hopelessness (full title: In Stalin's Countries: Theses on Hope and Despair), which suggested that self-organized social groups could gradually extend civil society in a totalitarian state, helped to inspire the dissident movements of the 1970s.
+These in turn led to the formation of Solidarity and eventually to the collapse of Communist rule in Eastern Europe in 1989.
+In 1975, he was one of the signatories of the Letter of 59, an open letter signed by Polish intellectuals to protest against the changes to the Constitution of the People's Republic of Poland which were imposed by the Communist Party of Poland in 1975.
+In the October 1978 issue of Encounter, he published his political manifesto How to be a Conservative-Liberal Socialist: A Credo, which according to Timothy Garton Ash prefigured the ideological orientation of Solidarity's programme.
 In the 1980s, Kołakowski supported Solidarity by giving interviews, writing and fundraising.